I am a property manager in Little Rock, Arkansas. I enjoy writing about various topics that I think may be helpful to

 Fall is here!
 It's my favorite time of the year.
 I love watching the leaves change colors, going to football games, and hiking.
 Thanksgiving is by far my favorite holiday.
-I love spending time with my family and stuffing my face with mashed potatoes and gravy and pumpkin pie.
-This article is a list of great ideas to help you have the best fall ever.
+I love spending time with my family and stuffing my face with mashed potatoes, gravy, and pumpkin pie.
+This article will give you some great ideas to help you have the best fall ever.

 Planes, Trains and Automobiles (1987)

 Easily excitable Neal Page (Steve Martin) is somewhat of a control freak.
 Trying to get home to Chicago to spend Thanksgiving with his wife (Laila Robins) and kids, his flight is rerouted to a distant city in Kansas because of a freak snowstorm, and his sanity begins to fray.
 Worse yet, he is forced to bunk up with talkative Del Griffith (John Candy), whom he finds extremely annoying.
-Together they must overcome the insanity of holiday travel to reach their intended destination.
+Together they must overcome the insanity of holiday travel to reach their intended destinations.

 A Charlie Brown Thanksgiving (1973)